jacob-jarick/esp-solar-contoller/README.md

 # esp-solar-contoller

-esp8266 and esp32 based solar controllers targetting fronius inverter users
+esp8266 and esp32 based solar controllers targetting Houses with a fronius solar system (other inverters can be supported).

 Inspired by the various DIY powerwalls